Bob Hicks was spending a cold December night in his barracks 53 years ago at Ellsworth Air Force Base near Rapid City when the phone rang.

 The accident did not scare Hicks away from dangerous jobs.
 Shortly after receiving his medal, he trained in explosive ordnance disposal and was eventually sent to Guam during the Vietnam War, where he disarmed and extracted bombs that failed to release from B-52 planes.

-Readers of our account of a previously secret 1964 nuclear missile accident near Vale might …
+Readers of our account of a 1964 nuclear missile accident near Vale might wonder how we got …

 Hicks went on to work for the Office of Special Investigations, which is the Air Force equivalent of the FBI.
 He retired from active duty during the 1980s and was hired to work as a civilian agent for OSI until his final retirement in 2005.
 Along the way, he and his wife, Janet, had two sons.